JorgeZapatero/processing-pres/slide-4.md

 # Why does Processing matter?

-The web has seen platforms for self expression come and go
+Platforms for creativity on the web have come and gone

 #### Geocities
 - Circa 1995 you could host a web page for free